- Engineering. Made in Germany.

 Depending on the distance between the two or more substructures, this results in an approx. 24 – 50 mm projection per plank end relative to the respective substructure.
 To avoid surprises, check the calculation twice!

-To avoid tripping points, the height difference between the plank ends of the butt joint should not be more than 3 mm – so FR02 BDZ1
+To avoid tripping points, the height difference between the plank ends of the butt joint should not be more than 3 mm – so FR02 BDZ1.

 No half measures when building the substructure

-In order for the wooden terrace to be sufficiently accessible and resilient, minimum distances must be maintained between the wooden struts of the substructure.
+In order for the wooden decking to be sufficiently accessible and resilient, minimum distances must be maintained between the wooden struts of the substructure.
 The maximum distance for 25 mm thick decking boards is 50 cm, that for 21 mm thick planks 40 – 45 cm.

 Especially with planks made of twisted woods such as Cumaru or Bongossi, failure to comply with the minimum distance can easily lead to unwanted warping and, if you are unlucky, to tripping hazards.